-We’ve written before about what to see and do in the Florida Keys, but what of the Sunshine State’s other islands?
-Following a broad sweep of coastline from the panhandle’s extreme west near the border with Alabama, all the way down to the relatively remote Cedar Keys south of Gainsville, we take a look at some of the lesser known outposts along Florida’s northern Gulf shores…
+Florida’s fabulous Keys are well known, but what of the Sunshine State’s other islands?
+Following a sweep of coastline from the panhandle’s extreme west near the Alabama border, all the way down to the distant Cedar Keys south of Gainsville, we take a look at some of the lesser known outposts along Florida’s northern Gulf shores…

 Gulf Islands National Seashore

 The Gulf Islands National Seashore is a 160-mile string of barrier islands stretching from Okaloosa in Florida to Cat Island, Mississippi.
 Famed for their intensely white quartz-sand beaches and two-tone water, the islands are warm and sunny most of the year and make a great winter destination.

 Despite the overdeveloped stretches of generic motels and condos along the main highway, it’s easy to find vast, deserted swathes of dune habitat rooted down by beach grasses, particularly to the east and west of Pensacola Beach on Santa Rosa Island.
 Here you’ll find a sandy, semi-wilderness for hiking, beachcombing, boating, birdwatching and wildlife-spotting, where conservation efforts have considerably increased the sea turtle and gopher tortoise population, and it’s not unusual to see a bottle-nosed dolphin out to sea.
 Further west on Perdido Key the dunes are severely restricted in terms of development, due to the tiny endangered Perdido Key beach mouse who calls them home.

 The majority of accommodation and dining options can be found in Pensacola Beach, Navarre Beach, Gulf Breeze and Perdido Key.